SITE-Capstone/capstone_plan/planning/project_proposal.md

 - Ledger system for transactions
 - User authentication to manage user wallets.
 - Paper trade crypto currencies
-- Aggregated news columnn with news related to each crypto
 - Tutorials to educate the user on cryptocurrency and trading

 STRETCH FEATURES:

-- Light/Dark mode for the app
+- Aggregated news columnn with news related to each crypto
+- Add information for each coin about what exchanged carry it for trading
 - Interactive charts with tooltips for user
 - Display information about amount of mentions a coin has on social media to gauge it's popularity